-The remote VPN server you are connecting to will become your network gateway by default once the VPN connection is established, meaning that from this point on until the connection is disconnected, all your Internet traffic will be re-routed to the VPN server first, which also means that you are actually wasting remote server’s Internet bandwidth without gaining any benefit.
+The remote VPN server you are connecting to will become your network gateway by default once the VPN connection is established, meaning that from this point on until the connection is disconnected, all your Internet traffic will be re-routed to the VPN server first.

-To change this behavior so that you use local internet connection to access internet and only access remote server when needed, please follow the following steps.
+To change this behavior so that you use the local internet connection to access the internet and only access remote server when needed, please follow the following steps.

 1. Open Network Connections window by clicking Start and typing in NCPA.CPL

 2. Right-click on your VPN connection and choose Properties.

 3. Go to the Networking tab, highlight Internet Connection Version 4, and click Properties tab.